rchiou2001/exllsm-neuron-segmentation/README.md

 ### Image Segmentation

-It is recommended that the [ExLLSM Circuit Reconstruction Pipeline](https://github.com/JaneliaSciComp/exllsm-circuit-reconstruction) be used to utilize a trained model for neuron segmentation.
+It is recommended that the trained model is used via the [ExLLSM Circuit Reconstruction Pipeline](https://github.com/JaneliaSciComp/exllsm-circuit-reconstruction) where additional recommended post-U-Net processing steps not included here can be used.
 Details on how to run the pipeline and suggested post-U-Net processing steps and parameters can be found there.

 Below is an example of how to volume segmentation without the ExLLSM Circuit Reconstruction Pipeline:
 ```